aimas-upb/AmI-Platform/m-files_Skeleton/README.md

 Line_to_Plane_Angle returns the angle between a line determined by 2 3D skeleton-points and a plane, either yOz or xOy

-Finally, getParams.m returns a cell-array of 22 features (mainly angles for upper-body part) to be used in classification (estimation) of subject's body pose.
+Script getParams.m returns a cell-array of 22 features (mainly angles for upper-body part) to be used in classification (estimation) of subject's body pose.

+Finally, getAllRecordParams.m gets at it's output a cell for all the recorded instances of a certain body-pose used for training / testing purposes.

 P.S.
 All these  scripts for feature detection are just for academic purpose and to generate HTML documentation (using m2html); in the end they should be replaced asap with corresponding Python (C++) implementations